mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 #### <a name=06>Sign a transaction (offline computer):</a>

-Now transfer the the raw transaction file to your offline computer and sign it using your wallet:
+Now transfer the the raw transaction file to your offline computer and sign it using your default wallet:

-		$ mmgen-txsign FEDCBA[0.1].rawtx 89ABCDEF-76543210[256,3].mmdat
+		$ mmgen-txsign FEDCBA[0.1].rawtx
 		...
 		Signed transaction written to file 'FEDCBA[0.1].sigtx'

-Note that the signed transaction file bears the extension '.sigtx'.
+Note that the signed transaction file has a new extension, '.sigtx'.

 #### <a name=07>Send a transaction (online computer):</a>